 So how did it all begin?
 What made you want to become a DJ?

 I started at a young age, about 12yrs old.
 I grew up in a tough area with gangs, drive-bys, increasing crime rates and violence.
-Instead of hanging with the boys after school you could catch me in the basement mixing on the turntables.
+Instead of hanging with the boys after school you could catch me in the basement mixing on my old-school DJ turntable.
 I had a mentor & teacher named DJ Stormy.
 I would see how other DJ’s were so into it whenever they were on the turntables, beat mixing, or being a hype man.
-Also, Seeing people having a good time with the music and the DJ being the main influence of it, made me want to DJ..
+Also, Seeing people having a good time with the music and the DJ being the main influence of it, made me want to DJ.

 In May 2002, at 15 years old I stepped into the booth for the 1st time and ROCKED the show.
 I loved that feeling of make people have a good time.
 After the gig people came up to me & asked who I was and said “you rock” “you did your thing boy” and I thought to myself hmm, I might have something going on here.